 (8) A current determination by the Board under section 39A(1) of the GES Act that a continuing West State Super Member’s benefit is to be assessed as if the Member’s relevant remuneration were the amount of a former or notional relevant remuneration continues as a determination under regulation 5(6) that the Member’s remuneration is the amount of that former or notional relevant remuneration.

-4. The Government, departments and unincorporated entities as Employers (r.
-9)
+4. Current orders under GES Act s.
+3(6) as to employers, effect of for r.
+9(1)(b)

 (1) A current order made by the Treasurer under section 3(6) of the GES Act specifying that a person, department or authority is to be treated as the employer of an office holder continues as an order under regulation 9(1)(b) specifying that person, department or authority.